 The PRC government has adopted regulations governing advertising content as well as internet access and the distribution of information over the internet.
 Under PRC advertising laws and regulations, we are obligated to monitor the advertising content shown on our websites and mobile applications to ensure that such content is true and accurate and in full compliance with applicable laws and regulations.
 See "Item 4.
 Information on the Company-B. Business Overview-PRC Regulation-Regulations on Advertisements."
-Under the internet information regulations, internet content providers and internet publishers are prohibited from posting or displaying over the internet content that, among other things, compromises national security, harms the dignity or interests of the state, incites ethnic hatred or racial discrimination, undermines the PRC's religious policy, disturbs social order, disseminates obscenity or pornography, encourages gambling, violence, murder or fear, incites the commission of a crime, infringes upon the lawful rights and interests of a third party, or is otherwise prohibited by law or administrative regulations.
+Under the Administrative Measures for Internet Information Services, which were promulgated in September 2000 and revised in January 2011, internet content providers and internet publishers are prohibited from posting or displaying over the internet content that, among other things, compromises national security, harms the dignity or interests of the state, incites ethnic hatred or racial discrimination, undermines the PRC's religious policy, disturbs social order, disseminates obscenity or pomography, encourages gambling, violence, murder or fear, incites the commission of a crime, infringes upon the lawful rights and interests of a third party, or is otherwise prohibited by law or administrative regulations.
 Internet service providers are required to conduct verification of identity information of users.
-If information disseminated by internet users on their internet accounts or the groups contains information prohibited by laws and regulations, the service providers are obliged to take measures including issuing warnings to the relevant users, suspending their publication of the inappropriate information or closing their accounts or chat groups.
+If information disseminated by internet users on their internet accounts or internet chat groups contains information prohibited by laws and regulations, the service providers are obliged to take measures including issuing warnings to the relevant users, suspending their publication of the inappropriate information or closing their accounts or chat groups.
 See "Item 4.
-Information on the Company-B. Business Overview-PRC Regulation-Regulations on netwer the company-B. Business Overview-PRC Regulation of the inappropriate information or closing their accounts or chat groups.
+Information on the Company-B. Business Overview-PRC Regulation-Regulations on Internet Content Services."
+Under the regulations on online live-streaming services, online live-streaming service providers shall establish platforms for reviewing live-streaming content.
+Online live-streaming service providers and online live-streaming publishers that provide internet news information services without permits, or exceeding the scope of their permits, are subject to punishment.
 See "Item 4.
-Information on the Company-B. Business Overview-PRC Regulations on Internet Content Services."
-Under the regulations on online live-streaming services, online live-streaming service providers shall establish platforms for re
+Information on the Company-B. Business Overview-Regulations on Online Performances and Online Live-streaming Services."